garden-io/quickstart-example/README.md

 ## Interactive environments

-If you want to try Garden in an interactive cloud-based environment with a playground-like experience, use our new Killercoda and CloudShell environments ✨.
+Preview Garden with our new interactive and install-free cloud-based playgrounds ✨.

 Click on either of the two buttons below ⬇️.